 Not just because it's the right thing to do, but because it could soon be a MoneySaving measure – in October 2017, Environment Secretary Michael Gove announced the Government is considering a countrywide deposit 'reward and return' scheme for plastic bottles to help improve recycling rates.
 This could see a small charge added to the cost of drinks, which would then be refunded when empty bottles are returned.

-Update Tue 29 May: The Government has announced it will be introducing a deposit return scheme “subject to consultation” later in the year, but this is still to be launched – see the Plastic bottle deposit scheme MSE News story for full details.
+Update Tue 22 Jan 2019: The Government announced in March 2018 it would be introducing a deposit return scheme “subject to consultation” later in the year, but this is still to be launched – see the Plastic bottle deposit scheme MSE News story for full details.
 And in May 2019, Scotland announced plans to charge a 20p deposit on bottles and cans to encourage recycling.

 It’s also worth noting that some local authorities issue fixed penalty notices to residents for not putting the right rubbish in the right bin, resulting in a fine of £60 – and that definitely ISN’T MoneySaving.